 All mining activities in Colombia are Governed by the Colombian Ministry of Mines and Energy and by the National Agency of Mining (ANM).
 These bodies collectively interpret the laws and regulations, and their application to the sector covering the mine permit application through to mine operations, and post mine reclamation.
+Here’s how you can obtain a mining title in Colombia.

 With that in mind, the awarding of mining titles in Colombia applies the principle of “first-come, first-served”, with the exception of the areas declared by the ANM as being strategic.
 Whereby, mining titles located within Strategic Mining Areas (SMA) will be awarded through a public auction process lead by the ANM.